douglasnovy/Engineering_Wiki/topics/System_Architecture.md

 ---

 ## Title
-**CO₂ Control Charts and StackVision Configuration for Emissions Monitoring and Compliance**
+**CO₂ Control Charts and StackVision Configuration Guidelines**

 ---

 ## Overview
-CO₂ control charts are a critical tool in emissions monitoring systems, enabling operators to detect process variation, identify potential equipment issues such as sampling system in-leakage, and ensure compliance with regulatory limits.
-Within the StackVision platform, proper configuration of parameters, load bins, and data sequences is essential for generating accurate control chart reports.
-These charts support both operational optimization and adherence to regulations such as Subpart TTTT, which governs CO₂ mass emissions and output-based standards.
+Control charts are a critical tool for monitoring, controlling, and improving process performance in emissions measurement systems.
+In the context of CO₂ emissions monitoring, they help detect anomalies such as sampling system in-leakage, which can lead to under-measurement of emissions and potential regulatory penalties.
+StackVision, a widely used data acquisition and handling system (DAHS), provides integrated tools for generating CO₂ control charts, calculating load bins, and ensuring compliance with regulatory standards such as Subpart TTTT of the EPA regulations.

+This consolidated guide outlines the purpose and use of CO₂ control charts, the configuration steps required in StackVision, the data sources and calculations involved, and best practices for maintaining accurate and compliant emissions reporting.

 ---

 ## Key Concepts

 ### Control Charts
-- **Purpose**: Monitor, control, and improve process performance over time by studying variation and its sources.
-- **Functions**:
-  - Detect and monitor process variation.
-  - Differentiate between common and special causes of variation.
+- **Purpose**: Monitor process variation over time, differentiate between common and special causes of variation, and guide corrective actions.
+- **Benefits**:
+  - Detect and monitor process variation
-  - Provide a basis for corrective actions.
+  - Provide ongoing process control
-  - Enable consistent, predictable process performance.
+  - Improve process consistency and predictability
+  - Reduce costs and increase capacity
-  - Serve as a common language for discussing process metrics.
+  - Serve as a common language for process performance discussions

-### CO₂ as a Control Parameter
+### CO₂ Emissions Monitoring
-- CO₂ concentration is used due to its relatively low variability within a given load band.
-- Analysis typically involves daily averages, baseline means, and standard deviations over a defined period.

-### Load Bins
+- **Parameters**: CO₂ concentration, load bin data, Method of Determination Code (MODC), CO₂ Relative Accuracy Test Audit (RATA)
-- Load bins categorize operational load ranges for analysis.
-- Common calculation: Load bin = MW/10 (or MW/20 for common stacks).
+- **Load Bins**: Grouping of operational load ranges for analysis; typically calculated as MW/10 (or MW/20 for common stacks)
-- Accurate load bin configuration is essential for meaningful control chart data.

-### Regulatory Context – Subpart TTTT
-- Governs CO₂ mass emissions and output-based standards.
+- **Regulatory Context**: Subpart TTTT requires accurate calculation of CO₂ mass emissions and output-based averages over a rolling 12-month period.
-- Requires 12-month rolling averages of CO₂ emissions per MWh.
-- Specifies data validity rules and inclusion/exclusion criteria for hourly data.

 ---